swiftxp-hub/spt-show-me-the-money/README.md

     - SMTM shows the 100% sell-chance price, not the average.
     - It updates flea data every 5 minutes to avoid server overload.
     - Live Flea Prices may cause sudden market lurches.
-    - The flea market is fundamentally chaotic, occasionally sentient, and possibly drunk.
+    - The flea market is fundamentally chaotic, briefly capable of holding an opinion, and possibly drunk.

 - **Displayed flea prices seem wildly wrong.
 Why?**
   - Check your settings (SPT, SVM, SMTM, etc.).
 If still wrong, report details: item, expected vs shown price, screenshots, logs, the alignment of Jupiter, etc.